PhilChodrow/PIC16B/syllabus.md

 - A [list of articles](https://blog.getpocket.com/2020/06/the-bias-embedded-in-algorithms/) on bias in algorithms.
 This list is curated by Safiya Umoja Noble, author of [Algorithms of Oppression: How Search Engines Reinforce Racism](https://nyupress.org/9781479837243/algorithms-of-oppression/) and faculty here at UCLA.
 - Cathy O'Neil, author of the excellent book *Weapons of Math Destruction*, has a [blog](https://mathbabe.org/page/2/).
 Many of her posts are opinion pieces (and therefore unsuitable for citation), but she always provides links to primary material, which you can use.

-#### Campuswire

-There is a Campuswire discussion forum associated with this course, where you can post both questions and answers about the course content.
-If you post a particularly insightful question or answer, I will (at my discretion) award you 0.25% of extra credit toward your final grade.
-You can earn extra credit this way up to four times, for a total of 1% extra credit.

-#### Course Feedback

-There will be several surveys throughout the quarter which allow you to give me feedback on the course.
-Completing these feedback surveys is worth 0.25% extra credit each.

-<div class="fancy-h1">Learning on Zoom</div>

-## Cameras

-  We're all humans.
-Many of us are feeling isolated or lonely in the time of COVID.
-As your instructor, it brightens my day to see your faces.
-So, when attending lecture, **please consider turning your camera on**, if your situation allows.
-There is no judgement and no penalty for attending lecture in bed, in you pajamas, wrapped in a blanket, etc. Conversely, there is no penalty for leaving your camera off, and I will not inquire.

-  When working in small groups, it is especially important to engage with your group members as peers, mentors, and individuals.
-In this setting, I **strongly encourage** you to turn on your camera.
-When rotating through groups, I or the TA may ask you whether there is a reason why your camera is off.

-## Microphones

-  In large meetings, it's good etiquette to mute your microphone when you are not actively talking.
-Feel free to unmute yourself when you have a question for me or for the TA.
-When working in small groups, leave your microphone on unless there's a lot of ambient noise.

-<div class="fancy-h1"> Advice,  Letters, and Research</div>

-## Advice

-I am always happy to talk with you about your future plans, including courses, internships, REUs, and graduate school applications.
-Because I am a creature of the academy, I am less knowledgeable about industry jobs, although you are welcome to ask about those too.
-If you'd like to set up a chat, please use the Calendly link provided under Site Info on CCLE.

-## Letters of Recommendation

-You are also always welcome to ask me to write a recommendation letter supporting your applications for grad school, research internships, and jobs.
-I will usually agree to do so, although see the exceptions below.
-I will also tell you if I feel that the letter I would write would not be strong.
-Please keep in mind that I can write stronger letters for students whom I see more frequently, such as in lecture or OH.
-If you'd like a letter, talking to me in these contexts, or scheduling another meeting time, is highly recommended.

-### To Request a Letter

-Send me an email!
-Your email should clearly indicate  when you need the letter, what it is for, why the opportunity interests you, and why I am the right person to write in support of your application.
-Please include clear instructions for submitting the letter once it's written.
-If you will need me to submit my letter to multiple programs, please let me know roughly how many you expect to need.
-If possible, please include some sort of resume/CV --- it doesn't have to be official --- detailing your past experiences relevant to the application. **Please give me at least one month of advance notice** when possible.

-### When I Won't Write a Letter

-As a matter of moral principle, I will not write letters of recommendation for programs or jobs involving any of the following:

-- Policing (including but not limited to predictive policing, development of algorithms that predict recidivism, etc.);
-- Military applications (such as internships at the Department of Defense or any of its international counterparts);
-- Weapons manufacturing, broadly construed;
-- Intelligence gathering (such as internships at the NSA, FBI, or any international counterpart).

-I am very happy to discuss this policy with any student who has questions.
-Conversations about when and how mathematics, data science, and programming should be used are lacking in our community.
-If you'd like to engage me in such a conversation, that would be great!
-However, this policy is non-negotiable.
-Therefore, if I refuse to write you a letter on these grounds, please know that it doesn't reflect on your ability to succeed in PIC16B, your career potential, your worth as a person, or whether I like you.

-The [Just Mathematics Collective](https://www.justmathematicscollective.net/) has compiled a list of resources for students on making ethical career decisions, which is available [here](https://justmathematicscollective.net/career_resources.html).
-The text of this section is lightly modified from their [suggested text](https://www.justmathematicscollective.net/letter_writing.html) on letter-writing.

-## Research

-I have some limited capacity to accept undergraduates to perform research with me.
-[My research](https://www.philchodrow.com/research/) focuses broadly on *network science*, the study of interconnected systems in nature and human society.
-Some things I'm interested in include applications of random graph theory, social network analysis, nonlinear dynamics on networks, and machine learning.

-If you would like to work with me on these topics, then it is usually necessary to take [Math 168, Introduction to Networks](https://www.registrar.ucla.edu/Academics/Course-Descriptions/Course-Details?qry=introduction%20to%20networks&funsel=1).
-You are also welcome to propose a project topic to me.
-If it is relevant to my interests but does not require background in network science, then taking Math 168 may not be necessary in order for us to work together.

-I'd like to emphasize that my ability to take students is indeed *limited*.
-If I decline to work with you, that is again not a reflection on your ability to succeed in PIC16B, your potential as a researcher, your worth as a person, or whether I like you.
+## How to Earn an A

+I fully expect that most or even all students will earn As in this course.
+To get an A in the course, you will need to:

+- Manage multiple, sometimes overlapping deadlines.
+- Make long-term plans with your group members.
+- Put substantial effort into helping your peers.
+- Persevere in solving problems whose solution may not be obvious.
+- Seek help when you need it.

+I believe that all students here can show these skills.
+If you do, you'll finish the quarter with an A in the course and some exceptionally impressive achievements in computational science with Python.

 <div class="fancy-h1"> Self-Teaching </div>

 ## Why Self-Teaching?

 One of the primary learning goals of this course is to build your ability to learn independently.
 I want you to teach yourself new programming ideas and tools, now and in the future.
-The reason is not because I don't want to teach you myself -- I do!.
+The reason is not because I don't want to teach you myself -- I do!
 Rather, the reason is that what I know is limited, and what I can share in a quarter is even more limited.

 > If you stick to what you can learn from me directly, you will hold yourself back.